Policies and Procedures

 - The report should provide the data needed to support the request for the academic adjustment(s) requested by the student.

-Responsibilities of the Center for Disability ServicesThe Director of Center for Disability Services is committed to a reasonable approach in the identification of students with disabilities.
+Responsibilities of Disability ServicesThe Director of Disability Services is committed to a reasonable approach in the identification of students with disabilities.
 Information about services is available in all major College publications.
-Signs are posted on campus advising on the location of Center for Disability Services Office.
-Faculty are encourage to be sensitive to students, and may suggest that they visit the Center for Disability Services Office to find out if they qualify for assistance or accommodations.
+Signs are posted on campus advising on the location of the Disability Services Office.
+Faculty are encourage to be sensitive to students, and may suggest that they visit the Disability Services Office to find out if they qualify for assistance or accommodations.
 A statement regarding accommodations is printed on course syllabi.
 The Director can meet with you and your instructor to discuss strategies for providing the required accommodations.

 When the student meets with the Director for an intake interview a request for services is completed.
 At that time you will be asked questions regarding academic plans, accommodations, and if you wish to register to vote.
 Voter registration forms are also available for disabled persons who are not currently registered.